rjkviegas/skills-workshops/practicals/error-handling/README.md

 Does the code run ok?
 If not can you find a syntax fix?

 If the code is running ok, have a go at running the tests.
-This can be done with:
+This can be done with the `rspec` command.
-`rspec`

 Does the code output what the test expects?
 Does the code pass expected standards?